openstack/cinder-specs/specs/kilo/database-purge.rst

 ===================

 Very long lived Openstack installations will carry around database rows for years and years.
-To date, there is no "mechanism" to programatically purge the deleted data.
+To date, there is no "mechanism" to programmatically purge the deleted data.
 The archive rows feature doesn't solve this.

 Use Cases